WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 .env File

-Installation Instructions for TrueNAS Scale
+Installation Instructions for TrueNAS CE (Scale)

 If you need help (or want to help), feel free to reach out on this thread on the Level1Techs' forum: TrueNAS-Compose